 * Click here for rating key

-Pappadeaux Seafood Kitchen Restaurant Review: Specializing in Cajun-accented seafood dishes, the menu re-creates some old standards---such as the po' boy sandwiches---while dishing up some of its own notions.
-The very rich oysters Pappadeaux, for instance, presents a half dozen lightly baked oysters with crab meat, spinach and hollandaise sauce---a take on Rockefeller style.
-Deep-fried crawfish tails with fries come in an appetizer size that’s plenty for a light-appetite dinner, or as a generous dinner portion.
-The real meal deal for two is the Pappadeaux Platter, a heaper of fried seafood with extra shrimp, catfish and crawfish.
-Cajun touches extend to boudin, crawfish bisque, frogs’ legs, fried 'gator tail, bread pudding and sweet potato-pecan pie, but you also can get a whole Maine lobster, grilled seafood, and soft-shell crabs.
-For calorie-watching, a charbroiled preparation is available for any of the fried dishes.
-Since ownership is Greek, there's a Greek salad.
+Pappadeaux Seafood Kitchen Restaurant Review: Approach this chain establishment and the sound system draws you in with rhythmic Cajun music.
+Specializing in Cajun-accented seafood dishes, the menu offers some standards: po' boy sandwiches, tender Cajun deep-fried alligator tail, and filling and creamy crawfish bisque.
+Oysters Pappadeaux, a house creation, presents a half dozen lightly baked oysters with crab meat, spinach and hollandaise sauce --- Pappadeaux's take on Rockefeller style.
+Deep-fried crawfish tails with red beans and rice comes in two sizes, and the smaller one will still leave you taking some home.
+The real meal deal for two is the Pappadeaux Platter, a heap of fried seafood with extra shrimp, catfish and crawfish.
+Other Cajun touches extend to boudin, bread pudding and sweet potato-pecan pie, but you also can get a whole Maine lobster, grilled seafood, steak, chicken and soft-shell crabs.
+Low country shrimp and grits is offered as well.
+Decent, well-priced wines are offered, but look out for hefty prices on cocktails.
 Also located at 2830 Windy Hill Rd., at Powers Ferry Rd., Marietta, 770-984-8899; and 10795 Davis Dr., off Mansell Rd., Alpharetta, 770-992-5566.